AndrasKovacs/staged/rts/RegionGraph3.md

 At compile time, the splices are replaced with generated code, and we get the same code that we defined before.

-However, it's not the best idea to have a `map` which takes a closure as argument.
-We might as well inline the function arguments to skip the runtime
+But it's not the best idea to have a `map` which takes a closure as argument.
+We might as well inline the function argument to skip the runtime closure, for each concrete mapping function:
-closure:

 ```
     monoMapPlus : List Int → List Int